 We are pioneering the development of a new class of engineered T cell therapies that express CAARs to selectively engage and eliminate pathogenic B cells.
 Our CAARs build upon the scientific foundation of CARs, differing primarily in the use of the antigen rather than an antibody fragment, which enables the CAAR T cells to serve as a "decoy" for specific autoantibodies expressed on the surface of B cells.
 This allows these pathogenic B cells to engage with the CAAR T cells instead of benign antigens, resulting in their elimination.
-By harnessing the power of targeted cell therapy, we believe our CABA platform, as developed by our team, has the potential to be a one-time curative therapy that may be a safer and more effective option than current treatments.
 We have developed our CABA platform to inform product candidate development from scientific, clinical and commercial assessment through CAAR design.
 Using our CABA platform, we have identified and thoroughly evaluated over two dozen B cell-mediated autoimmune diseases that we believe will be amenable to treatment with the Cabaletta approach and have advanced several of our highest priority targets into discovery and preclinical testing.